jmbhughes/jmbhughes.github.io/content/blog/m4m.md

 # Day 15

 How can I live in "easy world?"
 Are there things I'm making more difficult than they really need to be?

+# Day 16

+> Facing up to reality -- as finite humans must -- means facing up to the reality
+> of your moods, desires, and interests, too.
+> This is why it takes courage to ask yourself the question that I suspect
+> all those gurus promoting the `warrior mindset` and `mental toughness` are too frightened to ask themselves:
+> How woudl you like to spend your time today?

+# Day 17

+> You needn't try to transform yourself into someone who feels more love for humanity,
+> and it's probably impossible anyway.
+You just need to find where you already feel warm or tenderness,
+> then go from there.

+> Act on a generous impulse the moment it arises.

+# Day 18

+> Taken at face value, the news that somebody is upset because you're not behaving ast they wanted you to
+> behave is just that: a report on the state of their emotional weather.
+> You might or might not choose to act on such a report, but that's an entirely separate matter.
+> Every decision is a question of trade-offs.